Activity time: 10 minutes

 - Purchase gold and silver star stickers.

-- Print out Handout 1, UU Source Constellation - Wise Women and Men, for all participants plus one extra.
+- Print out Handout 1, UU Source Constellation - Wise People, for all participants plus one extra.

-- Print out Leader Resource 1, UU Source Constellation Answer Sheet - Wise Women and Men.
+- Print out Leader Resource 1, UU Source Constellation Answer Sheet - Wise People.

 - Using Leader Resource 1 as a guide, on one copy of the handout use star stickers to mark the two figures holding hands: Place gold star stickers on the outlined stars and silver star stickers on the solid stars.
 Do not connect the gold stars.
 Post the constellation on the Night Sky along with the Big Dipper and North Star.

 Use this activity with your Opening to add additional Source constellations to your Night Sky.

 Our Sources are the way we are guided as Unitarian Universalists to help us live our faith.

 Ask the children if they remember (or know) what a "source" is.
 Allow a moment for responses.
 Then, explain that the definition of source you are looking for has to do with origin, or beginning.

 Today we are talking about our second Source, "lives of wise people, from long ago and today, who remind us to be kind and fair."
 We will hear about Ralph Waldo Emerson and how his daughter, Ellen, taught him a way to be loving.
 Ralph Waldo Emerson was a minister and a writer, who shared that lesson with others, more than 100 years ago.
 Today we can still learn from Ellen and her father that giving time and love is the best kind of gift.

 Distribute the UU Source Constellation handout.
 Say: